top of page

 Bio and Professional Journey

-I identify as a BIPOC clinical psychologist and 4th-generation Mexican American.
-I see myself as both scientist and artist—someone who values precision and creativity, evidence and intuition, structure and spontaneity.
-My journey began at Stanford University, where I double-majored in Psychology (health and development) and Art Practice (oil painting)—a combination that continues to inform how I practice: rigorous yet relational, evidence-based yet deeply human.
+My journey in the field of psychology began at Stanford University, where I double-majored in Psychology (health and development) and Art Practice (oil painting)—a combination that continues to inform how I practice: rigorous yet relational, evidence-based yet deeply human.

 My path into clinical psychology began with two years of research at the VA Menlo Park, studying PTSD and substance use in veterans.
 This experience clarified my commitment to being proficient in both research and clinical practice.
 I earned my M.A. from SMU and my Ph.D. from UT Austin in 2017, where my dissertation focused on exercise and yoga-based interventions for anxiety and addictive behaviors—work that remains central to my clinical approach today.